rendon/integer/README.md

 Operations supported
 ====================
 - addition: `+` operator
 - subtraction: `-` operator
 - multiplication: `*` operator
 - division: `/` operator
 - modulo: `%` operator
 - exponentiation
 - modular exponentiation
 - gcd()
 - lcm()
 - bit shifting: operators <<, >>
 - Some others.

 Tests
 =====
-In `test.cpp` there are some tests for each operatio that I've prepared using UnitTest++.
+In `test.cpp` there are some tests for each operation that I've prepared using UnitTest++.
 Also, there is a test generator written in Ruby and a small bash script to automate the tests.

 NOTES
 =====
 - The number base used is 10
 - I've realized that base 10 wasn't the more appropiate since many operations are easier and faster using base 2: http://stackoverflow.com/questions/7212554/what-base-would-be-more-appropriate-for-my-biginteger-library
 - You can find a clean implementation (I think) of Karatsuba algorithm for multiplications
 - The `is_probable_prime()` method is still in experimentation.